 is a fellow and director of public affairs at the Lincoln

-Institute of Land Policy, and author of Modern Man: The Life of Le Corbusier, Architect of Tomorrow, a narrative nonfiction account of the father of modern architecture (November 2014).
+Institute of Land Policy.
+He is the author of Modern Man: The Life of Le Corbusier, Architect of Tomorrow, (New Harvest 2014), Wrestling

 with Moses: How Jane Jacobs Took on New York's Master Builder and